hertzmann/hertzmann.github.io/_posts/2023-04-27-user-studies.md

 * Maneesh Agrawala, Wilmot Li, Floraine Berthouzoz.
 [**Design Principles for Visual Communication**](http://vis.berkeley.edu/papers/designprinciples/). _Communications of the ACM_, April 2011, 54 (4), pp. 60-69.

+How the UIST program committee deals with this issue:

+* [UIST 2023 Author Guide](https://uist.acm.org/2023/author-guide/), scroll down to  “User Studies Are Not Required” and “Systems Contributions Need To Be Evaluated Holistically”.

 <hr>